Top of the pageActionset

 - Tell them what to do in case your blood sugar becomes very low.
 Post emergency care instructions at home and at work.

-- If you take insulin, always carry a glucagon emergency kit.
+- If you take insulin, always carry glucagon with you.

 Be sure your family, friends, and coworkers know how to give glucagon.

 Symptoms of low blood sugar include sweating, trembling, lightheadedness, and confusion.

 - Check your blood sugar.

 Check anytime you think your blood sugar may be low.

 - Eat about 15 grams of carbohydrate from quick-sugar food, like glucose tablets.
 Children usually need less than 15 grams of carbohydrate.
 Ask your doctor or diabetes educator about the right amount for your child.

 - Wait about 15 minutes after eating quick-sugar food.
 Check your blood sugar again.